JollyFrogs/SANS_Holiday_Hack_Challenge_2024/_Prologue/3 - Elf Minder 9000.md

 # windiff -apply -backup:$false original.js changes.diff
 ```

-In the same Windows Terminal, navigate to the folder that contains the file 'game2.js' and paste the following contents.
-This will modify 'game2.js':
+In the same Terminal / PowerShell, paste the following contents to modify 'game2.js':

 ```powershell
 # Change to your Override directory